luweiguo511china/readme/readme_iadc.md

 ## How to Port to Another Part ##

 Open the **Project Properties** and navigate to the **C/C++ Build -> Board/Part/SDK** item.
 Select the new board or part to target and **Apply** the changes.
+**Note**:
-**Note**: there may be dependencies that need to be resolved when changing the target architecture.
+- There may be dependencies that need to be resolved when changing the target architecture.
-note: ONLY EFR32/EFM32 S2 support this 16-bit ENOB.
+- ONLY EFR32/EFM32 S2 support this 16-bit ENOB.

 ## Testing ##